RAISE: Enhancing Scientific Reasoning in LLMs via Step-by-Step Retrieval: Abstract

 \section{Abstract}

 Scientific reasoning requires not only long-chain reasoning processes, but also knowledge of domain-specific terminologies and adaptation to updated findings.
-To address these challenges in scientific reasoning, we introduce \textbf{RAISE}, a step-by-step retrieval-augmented framework which retrieves logically relevant documents from an in-the-wild corpus.
+To deal with these challenges for scientific reasoning, we introduce \textbf{RAISE}, a step-by-step retrieval-augmented framework which retrieves logically relevant documents from in-the-wild corpus.
 RAISE is divided into three steps: problem decomposition, logical query generation, and logical retrieval.
 We observe that RAISE consistently outperforms other baselines on scientific reasoning benchmarks.
 We analyze that unlike other baselines, RAISE retrieves documents that are not only similar in terms of the domain knowledge, but also documents logically more relevant.
+Codes are available at \href{https://github.com/minhaeoh/RAISE}{https://github.com/minhaeoh/RAISE}.